alexandrudascal94/watch-store/README.md

 ## Overview

-A single endpoint that take a list of watches and return the total cost.
+A single endpoint API service that take a list of watches and return the total cost.
 In terms of programming language Java 11 is used.
 Below is a catalogue of four watches, and their associated prices, discounts:

 Watch Id     | Watch Name  | Watch Price  | Watch Discount |